Published: November 09, 2017 | Comments

 Which brings up another interesting issue, a common misunderstanding.
 Contact center outsourcing is often compared to trends in manufacturing.
 But handling customer communications is not the same thing as building shoes or computer circuits.
 It's not a commodity.
 Many efforts to simply reduce costs, in the absence of improvements to service, have backfired.
 The outsourcer becomes an extension of the company’s brand, and it's essential to weigh the impact of outsourcing on the brand and business.
 Do your homework!
 For a helpful look at the kinds of issues you’ll want to investigate, see Mike Hasler’s article, “52 Contact Center RFP Questions to Ask Vendors.”

 Interestingly, a recent ICMI study found that 62% of contact centers are perceived as a cost center by their organization.
-Believe me, you can keep everything in house and still not get the cross-functional support and customer focus you need to deliver a great customer experience.
-Many of these organizations blame service failures on outsource partners, then run into the same issues when they pull the work inhouse.
+Believe me; you can keep everything in-house and still not get the cross-functional support and customer focus you need to deliver an exceptional customer experience.
+Many of these organizations blame service failures on outsourcing partners, then run into the same issues when they pull the work in-house.
 There’s no substitute for building the right commitment to service, whatever your approach.

 Blocking and tackling matters, too.
 For example, getting operational enablers such as forecasting right can make an enormous difference to success.
 Andrew O’Brien covers “Three Critical Measurements in the Outsourced Contact Center” in a recent article.
 As he rightly reminds us, “The more accurate the forecast, the tighter the client and center can plan and schedule the staffing model.”